Nancy Agee

-Nancy Howell Agee is the President and CEO of Carilion Clinic and the immediate past chair of the American Hospital Association.
+Nancy Howell Agee (born 1955) is an American business executive, and the president and CEO of Carilion Clinic and the former chair of the American Hospital Association.

+Early life and education

+Agee as born in 1955 in Virginia.

 Agee graduated from the University of Virginia School of Nursing with a BSN in 1979 and for her MSN, Emory University’s Nell Hodgson Woodruff School of Nursing.
 She also attended the Kellogg School of Management.

 Career

+Agee has been at Carillon since 2011.
 Before becoming CEO, Agee was executive vice president/COO of Carillon where she was part of a team that led their “transformation from a collection of hospitals to a fully integrated, patient-centered, physician-led organization.”

-Agee is a former member of The Board of Commissioners for the Joint Commission and past chair of the Virginia Hospital and Healthcare Association and the Virginia Center for Health Innovation.
+Agee is a former member of the board of commissioners for the joint commission and past chair of the Virginia Hospital and Healthcare Association and the Virginia Center for Health Innovation.